amkirwan/ember-token-auth/README.md

 Create an initialzier to setup your Ember-OAuth2 config.
 For more information checkout the Ember-OAuth2 [README](https://github.com/amkirwan/ember-oauth).

+In addition you will need to set the name of the model that the user should be persisted to.
+In the example setup it is set to `user`.

 ```javascript
 import Ember from 'ember';
 import OAuth2 from 'ember-oauth2';